Skip to main content

 4 mentions Positive Neutral Negative

 Players express a deep emotional connection to the game, highlighting moments of joy and nostalgia tied to beloved characters like Jenny and Roland.
-The gameplay evokes strong feelings, with some players experiencing intense reactions that affect their physical interactions with the game, illustrating its powerful impact on their emotional state.
+The gameplay evokes strong feelings, with players experiencing heightened emotions that impact their physical interactions with the game, illustrating its immersive and compelling nature.

 • “As a fanatic player of the living card game, I happened to play The Dunwich Legacy.
-Jenny was my best friend's character, and Zoey was mine; you have no idea how much my heart raced upon hearing one of my favorite characters (make two with Caroline).
+Jenny was my best friend's character, and Zoey was mine; you have no idea how much my heart raced upon hearing one of my favorite characters (along with Caroline).
 I cried happily when Roland showed himself.
-I love this game; I wish we had Sister Mary...”
+I love this game, and I wish we had Sister Mary...”

-• “It made me feel forced to do something even if there is nothing; I had to put my cup down or switch hands instead of sticking to the mouse.”
+• “It made me feel forced to do something even if there was nothing; I had to put my cup down or switch hands instead of sticking to the mouse.”

 • “Or how to make a compelling game that requires you to make a sanity check whenever touching the game's GUI.”